 Somewhere I’ve never visited while on holiday is a hospital.
 That all changed during my weekend at Airhouses.
 There is a first for everything, right?

 Let’s just say it wasn’t the ‘break’ I had in mind.
 Well, if you follow me on Facebook or Instagram you probably will have seen a few photos of my little accident involving my thumb and my wheelchair armrest.
 Unfortunately, the armrest won, but my poor thumb ended up fractured.
 As I was getting transferred back into my wheelchair my arm fell down and because I don’t have any control or resistance my hand smashed down full force onto my armrest, fracturing one of the bones in my thumb.

-It was just one of those fluke things that happen that even if I tried I could probably never recreate.
-On a plus side, the staff at Borders General Hospital were amazing!
-They were absolutely fantastic, friendly, caring and so efficient.
+It was just one of those fluke things that happen that even if I tried, I could probably never recreate.
+On the plus side, the staff at Borders General Hospital were amazing!
+They were absolutely fantastic, friendly, caring, and so efficient.

 The Ramsay is a lovely lodge with wheelchair access throughout.
 If you can manage with the bathroom setup and you’re looking to recharge your batteries after a hectic 2017 then I recommend you take a look at Airhouses.
 A long weekend break might be exactly what you’re needing to kickstart the New Year.